 We have represented the interests of the British in France on all matters relevant to citizens' rights through campaigning, advocacy, engagement with political and administrative bodies and with the media, and through raising awareness on the situation of UK citizens who have

 exercised their free movement rights to live in France.

-After over 5 years of very full on work, British in Europe wound down its activities in the area of WA implementation (although the association remains active on a specific project on voting rights); France Rights also ceased active work at the same time at the same time.
+After over 5 years of very full on work, in February 2022 British in Europe wound down its activities in the area of WA implementation (although the association remains active on a specific project on voting rights); France Rights also ceased active work in that area at the same time.

 This website has now been edited to provide a more limited amount of current information.
 The former detailed pages covering applications in different circumstances have been retained as archived pages, as although the online portal has now closed and applications must be made at préfectures, the conditions and evidence required remain the same.

 This site will remain available until at least the end of 2023, although most pages will not be regularly updated.
 However, because of the increased interest in applying for French citizenship we will be updating and, from time to time, expanding the information on our citizenship page.